Keystone Design 8

-perspectives.
-Student leaders in this course will use critical thinking and communication to engage in deep conversations about racial injustice in society, and take action to spark change.
-Just as the "keystone" supports the entire archway, the leadership experiences students have in this class will support their life as a whole.
+Students are agents of change.
+We learn as a result of action.
+Students in Keystone Design 8 will use critical thinking, inquiry, analysis, and communication to engage in deep conversations about race, culture, and identity in society.
+They will develop ideas and create solutions, evaluating the effectiveness of these solutions to affect change.
+Action and inquiry are the heart of how we learn as we solve problems on a personal and global level.
+Just as the "keystone" supports the entire archway, the leadership and design experiences that students have in this class will support their life as a whole.

 Students have been developing their racial literacy throughout their time at St. Louis Park Public Schools.
 Keystone Design 8 will allow students to extend their learning and culminate in the 8th Grade Community Project as part of the IB MYP.